Mikejo5000/vsts-docs-pr/docs/package/install.md

    * Users using an instance of TFS disconnected from the internet (and thus unable to purchase licenses from the marketplace) can still assign licenses purchased through an enterprise agreement.

 ::: moniker-end

+## Purchase additional licenses

+Additional Package Management licenses can be purchased through the Marketplace.

 <!-- BEGINSECTION class="md-qanda" -->